 From the start these measures were largely ineffective.
 Japan is not China.
 In the latter, rivers need damming, canals constructing, reservoirs digging, and all of these public works need maintaining.
 To make this happen, a centralized, well-organized administration is imperative, and if it does not happen, many people starve or are drowned.

 None of these things are necessary in mountainous, rainy Japan, with its multitude of small, fast-flowing streams.
 The hilly nature of the country, and the difficulties of communication, meant that the power of the nobles was deeply entrenched in their local areas.
-Because the emperor depended on their support for the state to function properly, the attempt to concentrate power at the centre could not succeed.
+Because the emperor depended on their support for the state to function properly, the attempt to concentrate power at the center could not succeed.